UK to provide 13,500 troops to guard Olympics

 The military presence will also include special forces and specialist bomb disposal units as well as a 1,000-strong contingency force "in the event of an Olympics-related civil emergency".

-The Olympic Park in Stratford, east London, will be protected by missiles against airborne attack, in line with measures taken by Beijing in 2008 and Athens in 2004.
+The Olympic Park in Stratford, east London, will be protected by missiles against airbone attack, in line with measures taken by Beijing in 2008 and Athens in 2004.

 "Next year's Olympic and Paralympic Games are once-in-a-generation events for the UK," Hammond said in a statement.